magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 ## Brina and Michael

-By the canapé table, Brina crouched with a canapé in hand, coaxing the resident peacock closer.
-"Look, Michael, he likes you!"

-Michael, tall and broad-shouldered, shifted nervously.
-"I think he's, um… charging."

-His voice was unexpectedly soft, almost apologetic.
-The bird fanned its feathers, and Brina stepped forward, laughing.
-"Don't mind him - Michael's too gentle to shoo it away."
+Brina and Michael had gathered a small circle of guests near the dining table.
+Brina was in full flow, demonstrating a climbing move with her hands, twisting her body as if an invisible bouldering wall were right in front of her.

+“And then - you have to dyno to the top hold like this!” she exclaimed, leaping half a step.
+“It’s exactly like when Naruto powers up - pure determination!”

+The group laughed, and all eyes turned to Michael.
+Tall, steady, quietly smiling, he finally added just one line in his calm voice:

+“Except in real life, you fall.
+A lot.”

-It was classic them: Brina speaking for two, lively and outward, while Michael stood as the quiet anchor—gentle, patient, and steady.
-Together they were a picture of contrasts, bound by anime marathons, bouldering weekends, and research projects.
+The timing was perfect.
+Everyone burst out laughing, Brina included.
+It was them in a nutshell—she, the spark and the storyteller; he, the quiet anchor whose rare comments landed with unexpected humour.
+Together they were a picture of contrasts, bound by anime marathons, bouldering weekends, and their own rhythm.

 ## Gracie and Walter